 Calligraphy by Morihei Ueshiba sensei, the founder of Aikido.
 Amenotakemusujuku Aikido Dojo – Osaka, Japan.

-Contemplative calligraphy is practiced by Buddhist monks and most shodo practitioners.
-At an advanced level, one seeks to clear one’s mind so that the letters flow spontaneously, revealing a state of mind known as mushin (無心 – no mind), a state that is also sought by martial artists.
+Contemplative calligraphy is practiced by Buddhist monks and most Shodo practitioners.
+At an advanced level, one seeks to clear one’s mind so that the letters flow spontaneously, revealing a state of mind known as mushin (Jap.: 無心 – no mind/empty heart), a state that is also sought by martial artists.

-It is not necessary to know the Japanese language for the practice of shodo, although one inevitably learns some of the basics of it, which is also true within the practice of Aikido.
-There are some fundamental sentences that are frequently used at the Dojo to show respect and to follow the proper etiquette.
+It is not necessary to know the Japanese language for the practice of Shodo, although one inevitably learns some of the basics of it, which is also true within the practice of Aikido.
+There are some fundamental sentences that are frequently used at the Dojo to show respect and to follow proper etiquette and protocol rules.
 Below are some examples of calligraphy.
-These are different calligraphy styles for the same ideogram (愛), which reads love in Japanese, pronounced ai:
+These are different calligraphy styles for the same ideogram (愛), which reads love in Japanese, pronounced ‘ai’:

 True victory is self victory

 Calligraphy by Ueshiba Morihei, founder or Aikido